Storytel/gomock-matchers/README.md

 All matchers in this package implements the [Matcher interface][matcher-interface] and can thusly be used with mocks from [golang/gomock][golang-gomock].

-Example usage of the **Record**, but all matchers work in a similar wahy:
+Example usage of **Record** matcher, but all matchers work in a similar way:

 ```go
 import "github.com/Storytel/gomock-matchers"